SRI-International/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

 In all cases, we compare the resultant distribution using our [noise-normalized fidelity calculation](../_doc/POLARIZATION_FIDELITY.md).

 In the run() method for the benchmark, several optional arguments can be specified.
-Some of the key arguments are as follows:
+Some of the key parameters are as follows:

 ```
 Parameters